 Assignments should be professional in substance and appearance.
-All written work is to be prepared using a word processor.
+All written work is to be prepared using a computer.
 Hand-written papers will not be accepted.
 Quality writing is expected in your assignments.
 They should be well written, that is, they should have a logical sequence and structure, and they should have no errors in spelling or grammar.
 Papers should be double spaced with 1" margins on all sides of the paper.
 Use a standard font (e.g., Arial, Times).
 When your paper is finished, spell (and grammar) check it, then read it before submission.
 The presence of spelling and grammar errors will lower your grade.
 Assignments must be submitted in hard copy; assignments may not be submitted by email.
-When you use resources and references, identify them on a reference list at the end of your assignment.
+When you use resources and references, identify them within the document where they occur, and on a reference list at the end of your assignment.

 Blackboard Discussion Forum.
-The Discussion Forum is organized around the major science topics of the elementary curriculum.
+Important information about our class will be posted on our Blackboard site at http://blackboard.moravian.edu.
+Announcements will inform you of any changes.
+The Discussion Forum will enable us to exchange ideas, insights, and resources about various topics throughout the semester.
+The Discussion Forum is organized around the major science topics of the middle level curriculum.
 You will post three substantive questions/issues during the semester to the Discussion forum, and you will post substantive responses to three questions/issues posed by classmates.
-To receive full credit, you must complete at least three posts by October 10, and six posts by November 19.
+To receive full credit, you must complete at least three posts by October 9, and six posts by November 20.
+Information about logging in and using the site will be given in class.